cenko/RATIR-GSFC/README.md

 More detailed instructions can be found in *reduction_instructions.rtf* or code comments in *rat_preproc.py* and *astro_functs.py*.

-### 2.2 Run ratautoproc.pro in data directory (in directory above processed data and reduction folder)
+### 2.2 Run *ratautoproc.pro*
+This IDL script should be run from the data directory (the directory above processed data and reduction folder)

 ```IDL
 ratautoproc, datadir='raw/', redo=1
 ```

-*datadir* specifies where processed data is stored (should be in lower directory), will run all data in this directory
+* *datadir* specifies where processed data is stored (should be in lower directory), will run all data in this directory
-Will save to specified directory (imworkingdir) in pipeautoproc.par *redo* keyword overwrites previously reduction processed files Additional keywords:
+* Will save to specified directory (imworkingdir) in pipeautoproc.par
+* *redo* keyword overwrites previously reduction processed files
+* Additional keywords:
-* start
+	- start
-* stop
+	- stop
-* step
+	- step
-* only (allows you to run particular steps if you don't want to run full reduction)
+	- only (allows you to run particular steps if you don't want to run full reduction)
-* nocrclean (if set skips cosmic ray cleaning)
+	- nocrclean (if set skips cosmic ray cleaning)

 Runs these steps in this order unless specified:
 * steps = ['prepare', 'flatten', 'makesky', 'skysub', 'crclean', 'astrometry', 'stack']